ArtPoon/slides/markdown/mimm4750g-discovery.md

 * A *contig* is a contiguous nucleotide sequence produced from overlapping reads.
 * A *scaffold* is an arrangement of contigs based on mate-pairs that span the gap between adjacent contigs.
-* These outputs are generally written in a FASTA format.

 <small><small>
 Image credit: Ghurye and Pop (2019).
 [Modern technologies and algorithms for scaffolding assembled genomes](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006994).
 PLOS Comput Biol 15: e1006994.